bearwithtea/CSC-551/Homework One/Homework One.md

 `-.2` is invalid, since there needs to be a number preceding the decimal point.
 `--9` is invalid, since the preceding `-` is not repetitive.
-`E4` is invalid, since there needs to be a preceding number before the `E`.
+`E4` is invalid, since there needs to be a number preceding the `E`.

 `-3e2` is valid, shown by the parse tree below:
 ![[Pasted image 20250128091700.png | Parse tree for `-3e2` | 400]]